Intro goes here, something witty. Lorem ipsum dolor sit amet, consectetuer adipiscing elit. Ut auctor facilisis nisi. Sed consectetuer.

 clipped from www.mediabistro.com

-if you want to read Buchanan's column ("Did Hitler Want War?"), written to commemorate the 70th anniversary of Germany's invasion of Poland, it's here (screen shot below).
-Be ready, though: It truly is a litany of lunacy.
+no worthy news organization should employ a commentator who engages in such vile fiction. if you want to read Buchanan's column ("Did Hitler Want War?"), written to commemorate the 70th anniversary of Germany's invasion of Poland, it's here (screen shot below).
+Be ready, though: It truly is a litany of lunacy. |

 Thursday, September 3, 2009